liqcs2026/liqcs2026.github.io/index.md

 Topics include, but are not limited to:

-- Logical systems for quantum computation
+- Mathematical and logical methods for quantum computation
+- Interactions between quantum information theory and logic
 - Type systems for quantum programming languages
-- Models of quantum computation: lambda calculi, term rewriting systems, process calculi, …
+- Models of quantum computation: lambda calculi, term rewriting systems, process calculi, etc.
 - Denotational, operational, and categorical semantics of languages/logics for quantum computing
+- Logics for verification and reasoning about quantum programs and protocols
 - Realisability, game semantics, and algebraic models for quantum systems
-- Logics for verification and reasoning about quantum programs and protocols
 - Formal methods for quantum and hybrid quantum–classical systems
-- Interactions between quantum information theory and logic
-- Foundational aspects of quantum programming
-- Foundational aspects of quantum cryptography
+- Mathematical and logical aspects of quantum cryptography

 If in doubt about the suitability of your submission, feel free to contact the organisers.